 (3) The total amount of the moneys borrowed by the Minister under subsection (1)(b) in any one financial year is not to exceed such amount as the Treasurer approves.

-188. Moneys to be credited and charged to operating account
+188. Operating account for s.
+186 and 187 moneys

 (1) The following moneys are to be credited to an operating account approved by the Treasurer —